Dominic Mathias MBACP (registered) @ Phoenix Counselling Kent

 - Means you don't have to go through things alone.

-- Enables you to understand the causes of what is affecting you and effective ways to help re-regulate emotional distress
+- Enables you to understand the protective responses that can be the result of traumatic experiences and develop effective ways to help re-regulate emotional distress

-- Helps you identify internal conflicts and provides a means for you to alleviate this conflict
+- Helps you identify internal conflicts between the different 'parts' of you and provides a means for you to foster internal compassion and empathy

 - Enables you to think things through in a confidential and safe setting and gain some understanding about yourself